Winston-Salem, North Carolina Population 2020

 Winston-Salem is a city located in the state of North Carolina.
 It is located in Forsyth County, where it serves as the county seat.
 It is part of the Piedmont Triad region.
-The city has a long and very interesting history that has led to such nicknames as “Camel City” for its connection with the tobacco industry and “City of Arts and Innovation.”
-Winston-Salem is the fifth most populous city in the state with recent estimates showing a population of 242,203 people.
+The city has a long and fascinating history that has led to such nicknames as “Camel City” for its connection with the tobacco industry and “City of Arts and Innovation.”
+Winston-Salem is the fifth most populous city in the state with recent estimates showing a population of 246,328 people.

-Winston Salem’s estimated population tops 242,000.
+Winston-Salem’s estimated population currently reports 244,000.
 Its last official population count was 229,617 and was recorded during the 2010 census.
 The city is spread out across 133.7 square miles and has a population density of 1,700 people per square mile.

-Over 51% of Winston-Salem’s residents are white.
-Over 34% are black, 2% are black, while 14.7% are Hispanic or Latino.
-Approximately 53% of the residents of the city are female, and almost 28% of companies are owned by women.
+Approximately 53% of the residents of the city are female, and women own almost 28% of companies.
 Over 20% of Winston-Salem’s population lives below the federal poverty line.

 The city’s economy is primarily centered on the health care industry.
 The Wake Forest Baptist Medical Center is Winston-Salem’s biggest employer, providing jobs to over 11,000 people.
 Novant Health, Winston-Salem/Forsyth County Schools, the city and county governments, and Reynolds American are also top employers, providing jobs to thousands of people throughout Winston-Salem.